Defect dynamics in growing bacterial colonies

-Over the past decades, bacterial colonies have been studied extensively.
-However, most of these studies are focused on biological and chemical processes within colonies.
-These processes are especially relevant in low-density systems~\cite{Waters2005}.
-For colony organization in denser colonies, it turns out that mechanical interactions are of great importance~\cite{Ladoux2017,Cho2007,Boyer2011}.
-Despite being hardly explored for years, the interest in the influence of mechanical interactions on colony structure has strongly increased~\cite{Doostmohammadi2016PRL, Tang2019, Copenhagen2020, Bonachela2011, Rudge2012, Farrell2013, Smith2017, DellArciprete2018, Jeckel2019}.
+Colonies of rod-shaped bacteria are a prime example of a biological system exhibiting active liquid matter like behavior.
+While biological and chemical processes dominate colony development in low-density systems~\cite{Waters2005}, colony development at high densities is governed by mechanical interactions~\cite{Cho2007,Boyer2011,Ladoux2017}.
+Despite being hardly explored for years, the interest in the influence of mechanical interactions on colony structure has strongly increased~\cite{Doostmohammadi2016PRL, Bonachela2011, Rudge2012, Farrell2013, Smith2017, Beroz2018, DellArciprete2018, Jeckel2019, Warren2019, Copenhagen2021}.
 By using the framework of liquid crystals, the underlying physical mechanisms of bacterial colony growth, and how characteristics of an individual bacterium affect the colony as a whole, can be studied.
 These have become essential questions in a variety of fields, including theoretical biology, non-equilibrium physics, engineering of micro-devices and the prevention of bacterial colony formation in the first place.

 When a motile bacterium attaches to a surface, it can start growing and dividing, and by doing so quickly develops into a large two-dimensional surface-attached colony.
-Most bacteria live in such surface-attached colonies and derived biofilms~\cite{Garrett2008}, in places ranging from teeth and catheters to pipelines and stones in riverbeds.
-As the colony grows, pressure builds up within the system.
-At some point, the pressure will become too high, which will initiate the next phase of colony growth: buckling into the third dimension.
-Very recently, several groups have started analyzing this next step in colony growth by looking at the buckling mechanism and the emerging three-dimensional structures~\cite{Beroz2018, Warren2019, Copenhagen2020}.
-Even before buckling, surface-attached two-dimensional growing bacterial colonies show orientational order over a finite length.
-As the colony grows over time, the orientational order within the system changes.
+Most bacteria live in such surface-attached colonies and derived biofilms~\cite{Garrett2008, Duvernoy2018}, in places ranging from teeth and catheters to pipelines and stones in riverbeds.
+Surface-attached two-dimensional growing bacterial colonies show orientational order over a finite length.
+As the colony grows, the orientational order within the system changes.
 Starting from a highly aligned structure, domains of local order develop.
 The emergence of these domains, just as in passive liquid crystals, indicates the existence of topological defects in the system.
-As opposed to their passive counterparts however, in active systems these defects are actively created by local energy input in the bulk of the system~\cite{Doostmohammadi2018,Tang2019}.
+As opposed to their passive counterparts however, in active systems these defects are actively created by local energy input in the bulk of the system, which leads to interesting dynamical behavior~\cite{Doostmohammadi2018,Tang2019}.